-To help address this issue, the Office of Engineering Graduate, Professional and Online Programs facilitates the MF3 Academy where fellows participate in a series of workshops, seminars, and activities that cover various aspects of an academic career.
-Workshop themes include describing life as a faculty member, writing cover letters and CVs, preparing for campus interviews, and defining and achieving success as a faculty member.
-These workshops are available to all engineering graduate students.
+To help address this need, the Office of Graduate, Professional and Online Programs facilitates the MF3 Program where fellows participate in a series of workshops, seminars, and activities that cover various aspects of an academic career.
+Weekly seminar themes include describing life as a faculty member, writing cover letters and CVs, preparing for campus interviews, and defining and achieving success as a faculty member.
+These seminars are available to all engineering graduate students.

 The Mavis Future Faculty Fellows Program is made possible by a generous bequest of Frederic T. and Edith F. Mavis.
 Dr. Mavis received B.S., M.S., and Ph.D. degrees in Civil Engineering from the University of Illinois.
 He was a professor of Civil Engineering at several universities and was Dean of Engineering at the University of Maryland from 1957 until 1967.
 He died in 1983.

 The endowment directs, per the donors wishes, that the fund shall be used for doctoral students in The Grainger College of Engineering who desire to become engineering faculty.